Leaving ADDIE for SAM

 Successive Approximations Model

-ADDIE is a logical and well thought out process.
+ADDIE is a logical and well-thought-out process.
 Those new to the design and production of instructional products would have trouble seeing fault with it, other than its onerous appearance in full disclosure.
 Indeed, it is an easily defended process that covers all the bases.
 But then, it also requires a great deal of time.
 Practicality requires taking shortcuts.

 Even though I’m a former advocate of ADDIE, I feel it’s unfortunate that ADDIE is often the first instructional systems development model many are exposed to.
 Change being difficult for us all, people tend to cling to the familiar and defend it.
-We can have trouble owning up to weaknesses in what we know and do, and sometimes just as much trouble appreciating benefits of a different approach.
+We can have trouble owning up to weaknesses in what we know and do, and sometimes just as much trouble appreciating the benefits of a different approach.

-The success of content-centered design and development approaches, no matter how well organized and thorough, have become less satisfactory as we realize that successful instruction is so much more than transmission of information.
+The success of content-centered design and development approaches, no matter how well organized and thorough, has become less satisfactory as we realize that successful instruction is so much more than the transmission of information.
 It seems we are ever less patient and want our training developed faster and often by persons with less knowledge about instructional design and human learning.
 We need a simpler model.
 We need a faster and more collaborative model.
 We need a model that fosters creativity; that’s practical.
 For these and many other reasons, we searched long and hard for an alternative model with significant advantages.

 Rapid Instructional Design and Development with SAM

 The Successive Approximations Model, SAM, is a derivation of several models, including ADDIE, and a product of extensive experimentation and revision.
 In many senses, it’s a contemporary model not only because it’s more recent, but also because it has evolved in parallel with advanced models currently employed in engineering and software development where, perhaps surprisingly, many of the needs and challenges are similar.
-For example, all have the need to meet the high hopes of clients that tend to waiver, to meet actual needs clients have even when clients don’t recognize them, to produce the product within restrictive budgets and schedules, and to serve end-users who are not the client.
+For example, all need to meet the high hopes of clients that tend to waiver, to meet actual needs clients have even when clients don’t recognize them, to produce the product within restrictive budgets and schedules, and to serve end-users who are not the client.

 Clients often have little appreciation for the many challenges projects have, yet need to be involved, have control, and be assured that their resources are being spent wisely.
 Most simply put, SAM is an iterative prototyping process through which prototypes evolve into the final product.
-It works through small steps; frequently testing to assure work is proceeding on the right path.
+It works through small steps; frequently testing to ensure work is proceeding on the right path.
 And it focuses far more on learning experiences, learner engagement, and learner motivation than it does on content organization, presentation of information, and summative posttests, although these latter components get full and adequate attention when and where appropriate.

 Basic SAM Iteration